Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Optimality interpretation

-From now on, we will mainly focus on the case that~\eqref{eq:plant} is passive in the sense of~\eqref{eq:lure}.
-In this case, the power-conserving interconnection \footnote{Power-conserving interconnection refers to setting $\uc = y$ and $u = - \yc$.} of~\eqref{eq:plant} and~\eqref{eq:passive-controller} is passive by standard passivity results \cite[Theorem 2.10]{sepulchre97-constructive}.
-The next result states that in this case the output feedback term $-h = - B\tp \eta$ in~\eqref{eq:passive-controller} is the optimal control for a cost functional associated with the passivity structure of~\eqref{eq:plant}.
-The result is a consequence of~\cite[Theorem 8.3]{haddad08-nonlinear} and can alternatively obtained using verification theorems, see, e.g.,~\cite[Theorem I.7.1]{fleming06-controlled}.
+The next result states that in this case the output feedback term $-h = - g\tp \eta$ in~\eqref{eq:passive-controller} is the optimal control for a cost functional associated with the passivity structure of~\eqref{eq:plant}.
+The result is a result on inverse optimal control problems and here formulated as a consequence of~\cite[Theorem 8.3]{haddad08-nonlinear}.
+Alternatively, the result may be obtained using verification theorems, see, e.g.,~\cite[Theorem I.7.1]{fleming06-controlled}.
+Here and in the following, as in Lyapunov stability theory~\cite[Section 3.2]{haddad08-nonlinear}, a function~$\phi \colon \RR^n \to \RR$ is called \emph{radially unbounded} if $\norm{z} \to \infty$ implies $\phi(z) \to \infty$.